richardcrng/redux-leaves/README.md

 const [reducer, actions] = riduce(museumState) // <<< 1 line to setup
 const { getState, dispatch } = createStore(reducer)
 ```
-**And that's it.** Those two lines replace *all* of our reducer boilerplate.
+🏎️ **And that's it.** Those two lines replace *all* of our reducer boilerplate.

 ### Scalable state management
 Continuing on from [above](#zero-hassle-setup), let's:
 1. Open our museum;
 2. Add to the visitor counter;
 3. Sign the guestbook; and
-4. Ammend a guestbook entry.
+4. Amend a guestbook entry.

-Previously, you might create 4 x reducer branches, action types and action creators.
+🤮 Previously, you might create 4 x reducer branches, action types and action creators.

-**Riducer gets rid of all that boilerplate.**
+😍 **Riducer gets rid of all that boilerplate.**

-Now, it's as simple as describing the changes we want to see!
+😎 Now, it's as simple as describing the changes we want to see!

 ```ts
 // at `state.isOpen`, create an action to toggle the boolean